-- 10.1 There is a risk that if the anticipated Council Tax collection level is too high, there will a shortfall in the income anticipated.
+10.1 There is a risk that if the anticipated Council Tax collection level is too high, there will a shortfall in the income anticipated.
 This would have an effect on the budget setting arrangements in future years.
-With the introduction of the Local Council Tax Reduction Scheme, collection rates are now much more difficult to assess and these will be kept under constant review however the proposed collection rate seeks to minimise the risk with a prudent approach taken to setting the collection level. - 10.2 There is also a risk that if the anticipated level of Business Rates is not achieved it would lead to budget pressures in future financial years.
-Hence a prudent approach will be taken in assessing the anticipated business rates income levels. - 10.3 There are extensive recovery procedures that will ensure that the maximum Council Tax and Business Rates income level is achieved.
+With the introduction of the Local Council Tax Reduction Scheme, collection rates are now much more difficult to assess and these will be kept under constant review however the proposed collection rate seeks to minimise the risk with a prudent approach taken to setting the collection level.